Quarter (Canadian coin): Elizabeth II / Charles III (1990–present)

 In 1990, a third effigy of the Queen was used for Canadian quarters, designed by Hungarian-Canadian sculptor Dora de Pedery-Hunt.
 This third design depicts Elizabeth II when she was 64 years old surrounded by the previously used Latin script.
 The lowest mintage of any circulated quarter post–World War II occurred in 1991 as the Royal Canadian Mint prepared resources for the following year.
 For this event, Canada celebrated its 125th anniversary in 1992 by minting twelve circulating commemorative quarters.
 The caribou design returned for quarters minted from 1993 to 1996 until production ceased in the following year.
 Quarter production resumed in 1999 with the millennium series, which included a circulating commemorative quarter for every month until December 2000.

 The Royal Canadian Mint also concurrently minted quarters with the caribou design in two different compositions.
 As nickel prices were steadily rising during this time, experimental steel-plated test coins were sent to vending companies.
 These coins were marked with a "P" (plated) below Elizabeth's obverse bust for identification purposes.
-When the Royal Candian Mint discovered that their experimental coins had somehow made their way into circulation, they issued 20,000 sets of "1999 P" coins for collectors.
+When the Royal Canadian Mint discovered that their experimental coins had somehow made their way into circulation, they issued 20,000 sets of "1999 P" coins for collectors.
 The last quarters made of pure nickel were minted for 2001 before nickel-plated steel production became permanent.

 Elizabeth II was honoured on the quarter in 2002 as the coins carried a dual date of "1952–2002", for her Golden Jubilee.
 Two effigies of the Queen were used in the following year which include Hunt's "old effigy", and a fourth and final effigy made by portrait artist Susanna Blunt.
 This final depiction of the Queen shows a right-facing uncrowned bust with the same previously used Latin script.

-Circulating commemorative quarters for various events were produced off and on again from 2005 to 2012 alongside those with the caribou design.
+Circulating commemorative quarters for various events were produced off and on again from 2005 to 2017 alongside those with the caribou design.
 Those dated after 2006 feature the RCM logo which replaced the "P" (plated) mark below the Queen's bust.
 After Elizabeth II died in 2022, an effigy of her son Charles III was designed by Canadian artist Steven Rosati.
 This current bust was introduced in 2023 and features the King facing left surrounded by the Latin script: "Charles III D.G.
 Rex".